-10.01 Recognize the importance of teamwork and its impact on operations.
-10.02 Explain the roles and responsibilities of the individual as part of the team.
-10.03 Describe the interpersonal skills that contribute to leadership and teamwork.
-10.04 Explain the importance of the culture and climate of an organization.
-10.05 Assist team members to meet their individual and team goals.
-10.06 Utilize conflict-resolution and dispute-management skills.
-11.0 Recognize leadership and career and technical student organization (CTSO) activities.
-The student will be able to: 11.01 Describe and emphasize the importance of CTSO events and activities available for students and schools.
-11.02 Identify the leadership opportunities available through CTSO involvement (local, district, state and national levels).
-11.03 Identify the benefits and awards provided through participation in CTSO activities.
-11.04 Identify additional student organizations that relate to education.
-11.05 Identify the various high school service clubs and CTE organizations and explain their role in enhancing education.
+06.03 Describe the methods education and training organizations use to evaluate and improve teaching and learning effectiveness.
+06.04 Describe the importance of professional development as it relates to teaching effectiveness.
+Explain employment practices.
+The student will be able to: 07.01 Describe human resource functions and strategies (e.g., recruiting, training, continued professional development, and evaluating).
+07.02 Discuss legal implications concerning discrimination, harassment, discipline and termination.
+07.03 Describe how to access information about employee benefits and policies.
+07.04 Describe the role of organized labor (local/state/national unions, etc.).
+Demonstrate the ability to lead and work on a team.
+The student will be able to: 08.01 Recognize the importance of teamwork and its impact on operations.
+08.02 Explain the roles and responsibilities of the individual as part of the team.
+08.03 Describe the interpersonal skills that contribute to leadership and teamwork.
+08.04 Explain the importance of the culture and climate of an organization.
+08.05 Assist team members to meet their individual and team goals.
+08.06 Utilize conflict-resolution and dispute-management skills.
+Recognize leadership and career and technical student organization (CTSO) activities.
+The student will be able to: 09.01 Describe and emphasize the importance of CTSO events and activities available for students and schools.
+09.02 Identify the leadership opportunities available through CTSO involvement (local, district, state and national levels).
+09.03 Identify the benefits and awards provided through participation in CTSO activities.
+09.04 Identify additional student organizations that relate to education.
+09.05 Identify the various high school service clubs and CTE organizations and explain their role in enhancing education.
+Design and Create Student Professional Portfolio.